influxdata/docs-v2/content/v2.0/reference/key-concepts/data-elements.md

 Because tags are indexed, queries on tags are faster than queries on fields.
 This makes tags ideal for storing commonly-queried metadata.
 {{% /note %}}

+{{% note %}}
+Tags containing highly variable information like UUIDs, hashes, and random strings will lead to a large number of series in the database, known as **high series cardinality**.
+High series cardinality is a primary driver of high memory usage for many database workloads.
+See [series cardinality](v2.0/reference/glossary/#series-cardinality) for more information.
+{{% /note %}}

 #### Why your schema matters

 If most of your queries focus on values in the fields, for example, a query to find when 23 bees were counted: